Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 may appear to contain only zeros or `-1` values.
 Using the `--byte` flag writes `beidou_b1i_u8.bin` containing the **8‑bit** I channel only, sampled at **25 MHz** for use with GNSS‑SDR.
-The samples are generated directly from the internal accumulator rather than converting the 16‑bit stream.
+The samples are mixed to a **1 kHz IF** and generated directly from the internal accumulator rather than converting the 16‑bit stream.
 All output values are normalised to remain within ±1 before quantisation so the integers never exceed the format limits.
 The legacy option `-byte` is still recognised as an alias for `--byte`.

 ## 訊號型別